 eBay’s Cassini search engine uses an algorithm to decide which products to display first when a buyer searches for a product on eBay.
-That algorithm looks at listing titles and descriptions but also takes several other factors into account, and you need to know what they are so you can ensure you give your listing the best chance of appearing high up in the eBay search results.
+That algorithm looks at listing titles and descriptions but also takes several other factors into account.
+You need to know what they are so you can give your listing the best chance of appearing high up in the eBay search results.

 We’ve compiled a list of three metrics that eBay looks at before deciding how to rank your listing in search and our top tips to improve each one.

 1. The performance of your listing

 Specifically, its sales history (in what quantity and how frequently it sells) and conversion rate (after viewing your listing, what proportion of customers go ahead and buy it).

 All new listings have no sales history. eBay tends to put newly listed items a bit higher in rankings to give it a chance to see if it sells.
 If the listing converts well and gains some sales history, it will stay higher in the rankings.
 If it doesn’t sell well, it will fall away.
 What can you do to improve your listings conversion rating?

 Ensuring your listing is fully optimised and complies with eBay’s best practices will help.
 Then, you should make sure that your listing answers every question a buyer could have.

 - Include as many images as possible from different angles

 - Use a professional eBay listing template to instill trust and improve conversion rates.

 - List all the features of your product.